Lay Pastoral Leaders are qualified lay people having been called, formed and then endorsed by Cardinal John Dew for Lay Pastoral Leadership Ministry.

 The appointment of a Lay Pastoral Leader is thereby an ecclesial appointment.

-The Launch Out Formation Programme takes these three, LG #33, Canon 517 #2 and the two Archdiocesan Synods of 1988 and 1998 as its foundation.
+The Launch Out Formation Programme takes, LG #33, Canon 517 #2 and the two Archdiocesan Synods of 1988 and 1998 as its foundation.

-Cardinal Tom, in his book ‘In His Own Words’, stated ‘I am committed now, as Archbishop, to the concept of lay ministry as before.
+Cardinal Tom Williams, Emeritus Archbishop of Wellington, in his book ‘In His Own Words’, stated ‘I am committed now, as Archbishop, to the concept of lay ministry as before.
 Not because there are now fewer priests engaged in pastoral work!
 I refuse to accept the diminished number of priests as reason for encouraging lay ministry.
 I do recognise, however, that perhaps God has blessed us by not calling as many as before to the priestly ministry and so providing an occasion for rediscovering lay ministry and coming to understand the theology of Church and mission which underlies and gives purpose and scope to ministry.

 Seeing lay ministry as the solution to priest shortage tempts us to settling it in the context of expediency.
 We will end up trying to fill gaps and maintain obsolete models of pastoral care.
 Seeing lay ministry as an expression of mission arising from baptism and confirmation leads us to setting it in its proper theological context.
 We will begin transforming our structures and methods of evangelisation, and establishing new, more relevant and effective models for pastoral care’.